Grainne10/myproject/README.md

 [Investopedia Correlation Coefficient](https://www.investopedia.com/terms/c/correlationcoefficient.asp)
 [Wikipedia Correlation Coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) describes the linear relationship between x and y.
 It ranges from −1 to 1.
 If the value is close to +1 it implies that  if the data points are on a line as the x increases, the y also increases.
-If the value is close to – 1 , it implies a line where y increases while x decreases. https://www.investopedia.com/terms/l/linearrelationship.asp Explains that a linear relationship can only consist of two variables
+If the value is close to – 1 , it implies a line where y increases while x decreases. https://www.investopedia.com/terms/l/linearrelationship.asp Explains that a linear relationship can only consist of two variables https://seaborn.pydata.org/generated/seaborn.pairplot.html - This shows pairplots using all the numerical variables in the palmer penguin dataset https://seaborn.pydata.org/generated/seaborn.kdeplot.html - Explanation and examples of different kernal density plots